Dodecanese campaign: Rhodes

+Sturm-Division Rhodos, a well-armed, mobile force of 6,000–7,000 men, had evolved into the principal German force in the Dodecanese with another 1,500 German troops on the island of Scarpanto (now Karpathos) to the west of Rhodes.
+The island was the administrative centre of the Dodecanese Islands that had three military airfields.
+Because of its size and geographical position, Rhodes was the principal military objective for both sides.
+On 8 September 1943, the Italian garrison on the island of Kastelorizo surrendered to a British detachment, that was reinforced during the following days by ships of the Allied navies.

+On 9 September, a British delegation, led by George Jellicoe, parachuted onto Rhodes, to persuade the Italian commander, Ammiraglio Inigo Campioni, to join the Allies.
+Kleemann attacked the 40,000-strong Italian garrison on 9 September and forced it to surrender by 11 September.
+The loss of Rhodes was a serious blow to Allied hopes.
+By 19 September, Karpathos, Kasos and the Italian-occupied islands of the Sporades and the Cyclades were in German hands.
+On 23 September, the 22nd Infantry Division (Generalleutnant Friedrich-Wilhelm Müller), that garrisoned Fortress Crete, was ordered to take Kos and Leros.

-Battle of Kos
+Kos

-Having identified the vital role of the Allies' only airfield at Kos, Fliegerkorps X bombed it and the Allied positions of the island, from 18 September.
+Having identified the vital role of Kos that had the only Allied landing grounds, Fliegerkorps X bombed it and Allied positions, from 18 September.
 Reinforcements gave the Germans 362 operational aircraft in the Aegean by 1 October.
-The British forces on Kos numbered about 1,500 men, 680 of whom were from the 1st Durham Light Infantry, the rest being mainly RAF personnel and c.
+The British forces on Kos numbered about 1,500 men, 680 of whom were infantry, the rest being mainly RAF personnel and c.
 3,500 Italians of the 10th Regiment, 50th Infantry Division Regina.
-On 3 October, the Germans effected amphibious and airborne landings known as Unternehmen Eisbär (Operation Polar Bear) and reached the outskirts of Kos town later that day.
+On 3 October, the Germans made amphibious and airborne landings with the code-name Unternehmen Eisbär (Operation Polar Bear) and reached the outskirts of Kos town later that day.
 The British withdrew under cover of night and surrendered the next day.
-The fall of Kos was a major blow to the Allies, since it deprived them of air cover.
-The Germans captured 1388 British and 3145 Italian prisoners.
+The fall of Kos was disastrous to the Allies, since it deprived them of air cover.
+The Germans captured 1,388 British and 3,145 Italian prisoners.
 On 4 October, German troops committed the Massacre of Kos, killing the captured Italian commander of the island, Colonnello Felice Leggio, and nearly 100 of his officers.